metamorph-inc/openmeta-mms/docs/pet/pet_analysis_blocks.rst

 A PythonWrapper can be loaded with specially-formatted python scripts.

-Below is a template PythonWrapper script:
+Below is a template PythonWrapper OpenMDAO Component script:

 .. highlight:: python
 .. :linenothreshold: 5